Firstly a few words about design –

 We are now considering the design of the composite panel kit only – in fact each panel will have a unique design that makes it ideal for its purpose and at DIY Caravans every panel is made to order to your design.

-For each Panel you need to consider the following:
+For each Panel your design and Panel Drawing will need to include the following:

 We will now discuss each of these in turn.